 The 7 Day Kilimanjaro Climb Shira Route start from the west of Kilimanjaro and encompasses the shira plateaus enroute.
-From the forest and moorland to the Shira volcanic caldera , guests will explore the fascinating rock formations of the plateau and then traversing down to the southern ice fields of Kibo.
-Shira route give flexibility to enjoy the magnificent mountain scenery view that extends from the volcanic summit to the vast African plains.
+From the forest and moorland to the Shira volcanic caldera , guests will explore the fascinating rock formations of the plateau and then traverse down to the southern ice fields of Kibo.
+Shira route gives the flexibility to enjoy the magnificent mountain scenery view that extends from the volcanic summit to the vast African plains.

 Shira Route Details